The following resources & recommendations are personally vetted by our leadership team and align with our values.

 All opinions are our own.
 We may receive compensation for referrals.

-- SurveyMonkey – I used the FREE version of SurveyMonkey for years to gather customer feedback on various aspects of business.
+- SurveyMonkey – I used the FREE version of SurveyMonkey for years to gather customer feedback on various aspects of the business.
 They have a large pool of vetted questions from various industries.
 This is crucial because asking the right questions helps you obtain the most useful feedback for your business.
 SurveyMonkey also integrates with MailChimp and Eventbrite.

 - MailChimp – I used the FREE version of MailChimp for years.
 MailChimp offers multiple templates and layouts for you to create an email that fits your business.
 I understand that email campaigns and newsletters can be intimidating, however, it just takes time and practice.
 Do not be afraid to play around.

 - Eventbrite – I hosted over 140 events on the Eventbrite platform.
-There is a fee, however knowing that I am using a trusted platform that integrates with PayPal, MailChimp, and Facebook makes it worth while.
+There is a fee, however knowing that I am using a trusted platform that integrates with PayPal, MailChimp, and Facebook makes it worthwhile.
 It is easy to use for both the host and the attendees.
 Plus using their platform provides more marketing exposure for your event.

 GRAPHIC DESIGN & PRINTING

 - Canva – If you do not have Adobe Illustrator or Design, meet Canva.
 It has become my best friend for creating graphics to use across all social media platforms and on my website.
 You can also upgrade to the business version for a minimal fee and then have the ability to upload your brand information and create folders to stay organized.
-Canva is very user friendly.
+Canva is very user-friendly.
 It has many templates, stock photos, illustrations, layouts, and type for you to choose from when personalizing your graphics.

 - Adobe Sign – The quickest and easiest way to get your contracts and legal documents signed.
 It also sends a copy of the signed document once completed to all parties.
 Electronic signatures are valid on legal documents.
 Make it easy for you and your clients by using e-signatures.

-- LawDepot – If you are looking for a state specific business contract, Law Depot provides plenty of options for your business.
+- LawDepot – If you are looking for a state-specific business contract, Law Depot provides plenty of options for your business.

-- LegalZoom – LegalZoom makes it easy to setup your business with state and federal government.
+- LegalZoom – LegalZoom makes it easy to set up your business with state and federal government.

 - PayPal – My preferred payment processor.
 There is a fee similar to most banks, however, the convenience is worth it.
 PayPal integrates with many platforms for both accounting and e-commerce purposes.
 You can send and receive money securely and via multiple forms (check or card).
 You can also signup for a debit card so that you have greater access to business funds.